Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Effective model at large couplings

 \section{Effective model at large couplings}

 In the strong-coupling limit, where $g^2\gg m,1$, the excitation of the links becomes energetically costly and can be adiabatically eliminated.
-In the gauge-invariant sector with zero background charges, if the system is initialized in a pure matter state with no active gauge field, as in the CDW2 state in \cref{eq_2siteDW}, the model can be effectively reduced to the Hilbert subspace made of only $\ket{5}$ and $\ket{1}$ from \cref{eq_extended_basis1,eq_extended_basis2}.
+In the gauge-invariant sector with zero background charges, if the system is initialized in a pure matter state with no active gauge field, as in the state in Eq.(4), the model effectively reduces to the Hilbert subspace made of only $\ket{5}$ and $\ket{1}$ from \cref{eq_extended_basis1,eq_extended_basis2}.
 Under these conditions, the model simplifies to a Heisenberg model with a staggered magnetic field along the z-axis:

 where $\hat{\vb*{\sigma}}=(\Sx,\Sy,\Sz)$ are the Pauli matrices acting on the states $|\uparrow\rangle=\ket{5}$ and $|\downarrow\rangle=|1\rangle$.